 only the overdue balance on your bill.
 You will still need to pay any current monthly charges.

 You can also call us at 310-2010 and we’ll help you find an option that works for you.

 If you’re on a retail energy plan with ENMAX Energy, like EasyMax®, and you have received a cancellation notice (by phone or mail), and do not pay by the specified date:

 Utilities are mandated to provide a service, and they’re also mandated to ensure that they are fair to all users.

-From October through April, utilities will limit electricity service to overdue accounts instead of completely cutting it off.
+From mid-October through mid-April, utilities will limit electricity service to overdue accounts instead of completely cutting it off.